5th International Summer Snowfall Workshop

-Following the success of the fourth International Summer Snowfall Workshop held in Leipzig in 2023, we are organizing a fifth workshop this year.
+Following the success of the fourth International Summer Snowfall Workshop held in Leipzig in 2023, we organised a fifth workshop this year.

 These workshops are a meeting place for a relatively small, focussed community with interests in topics such as: